mattst/MultipleSelectionScroller/README.md

   4. Scroll to last selection
 - Automatic scroll cycling, from last selection to first and visa-versa
 - Clear to selection commands - clear all selections leaving a single cursor at:
-  1. Clear to first selection (not really needed, see 'Description' section)
+  1. Clear to first selection (not really needed, see '*Description*' section)
   2. Clear to last selection
   3. Clear to selection on, or nearest to, the middle line (conceptually the '*current*' selection)
   4. Clear to middle line of visible area (ignore selection positions, just put cursor on middle line)